danninemx/burger/homework_instructions.md

 ---

-### Minimum Requirements

-Attempt to complete homework assignment as described in instructions.
-If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
-Hosting on Heroku and adding a README.md are required for this homework.
-In addition, add this homework to your portfolio, more information can be found below.

----

 ### Hosting on Heroku

 Now that we have a backend to our applications, we use Heroku for hosting.
 Please note that while **Heroku is free**, it will request credit card information if you have more than 5 applications at a time or are adding a database.